angular/angular/aio/content/guide/workspace-config.md

 </table>

-You can supply a value such as the following to apply sourceMap to one or the other:
+You can supply a value such as the following to output source maps to one or the other:

 <code-example language="json">